 To use this service, you will need the deceased's National Insurance Number along with the following, where relevant:

 - Driving Licence

 - Blue Badge

 We can notify the relevant organisations and government/ council departments if the deceased was:

-- in receipt of any benefits from the Department for Work and Pensions
+- in receipt of benefits from the Department for Work and Pensions

-- in receipt of any benefits from the Council such as Council Tax Rebate or Housing Benefit
+- in receipt of benefits from the council

 - a War Pensioner